ledgerW/pathlight/memory-bank/activeContext.md

 - Providing plan regeneration option for premium users
 - Implementing automatic session checking for seamless user experience
 - Using consistent modal design patterns across the application
+- Using responsive design with media queries for mobile optimization
+- Implementing collapsible sections for better mobile experience
+- Using accordion-style UI pattern for plan sections to save vertical space

 ## Important Patterns and Preferences
 - Modular code organization (separate files for different concerns)